Danyl101/KeyStone/Journal.md

 # Iteration 2 [BERT]

-So the issue came from the fact that even though we explicitly defined finbert inside the bert model , it still trained itself and prediction was thus done by the training bert model instead of the loaded finbert , this was mitigated by adding automodels for training and for tokenizing auto tokenizer was implemented ,
+So the issue came from the fact that even though we explicitly defined finbert inside the bert model , it still trained itself and prediction was thus done by the training bert model instead of the loaded finbert , this was mitigated by adding automodels that were loaded with finbert for classification and for tokenizing auto tokenizer which also had finbert was implemented ,